 In the 19th Century, Germans feared losing their forests to a love of Christmas trees.
 So they designed an alternative, made from goose feathers dyed green.
 Later designs included aluminium and brush bristles.
 Most modern fake trees are manufactured in China from recycled plastic.

-But living trees are not as green as they seem.
-Farms use water, pesticides and fertilisers.
+But living trees might not be as green as they seem.
+Some farms use water, pesticides and fertilisers.
 If the tree ends up in landfill, it decomposes and produces methaneA particularly strong greenhouse gas produced by fossil fuels and cattle., a greenhouse gasGases in the Earth's atmosphere that trap heat, contributing to global warming.
 Carbon dioxide, methane, nitrous oxide and water vapour are all greenhouse gases.
-25 times more potent than CO2.3 Instead, Kazer advises that they should be burnt, replanted or woodchipped.
+25 times more potent than CO2.3 Experts suggests buying a pot-grown tree or, at the very least disposing of your tree responsibly.
+This means, ideally, chipping it for mulchMaterial, including decaying leaves and compost, that is spread around a plant to help it grow. or compost, or replanting it if it has roots.

 Yes: Our ancestors worshipped sacred trees and followed solstice rituals to ensure that spring would return.
 Now we must stop killing trees and make better traditions so the world can have a future.